 This growing problem has been known about for years—yet it is severely under-reported, under-researched, and under-funded, despite the fact that the Myanmar government’s own records show this is the most common form of trafficking that authorities prosecute each year.

 The Freedom Fund will support local groups who have been working on this issue to intensify and scale up their efforts.
 The Freedom Fund will also work with the Myanmar government – and through it, the Chinese government – to improve interventions and promote better policies.
-The Hotspot will focus on the states of Kachin, Northern Shan and Eastern Shan.
+The Hotspot will focus on the states of Kachin and Shan.

 The hotspot strategy focuses on three objectives: